google-home/smart-home-java/README.md

-# Actions on Google: Smart Home sample using Java
+# Cloud-to-cloud integrations: Smart Home sample using Java

 This sample contains a fully functioning example of a Smart Home provider cloud service.
-This sample is intended to be used together with a Smart Home project you create in the [Actions console](https://console.actions.google.com), to demonstrate how to integrate smart devices with the Google Assistant.
+This sample is intended to be used together with a Smart Home project you create in the [Google Home Developer Console](https://console.home.google.com), to demonstrate how to integrate smart devices with the Google Assistant.

 This sample includes the following features to help you get started:

-- Fulfillment backend for Smart Home Action.
+- Fulfillment backend for Cloud-to-cloud integrations.
 - Mocked user authentication backend which comes prepopulated with sample users.
 - Web frontend with an interactive experience for users to control smart devices.